Women's Four-Ball Championship

 It is the responsibility of any player that maintains a Handicap Index lower than her current Florida GHIN Handicap to inform the FSGA for resolution.
 Failure to do so will result in disqualification.

-The Championship and Mid-Amateur Division are gross only and will not be flighted.
+The Championship Division is gross only and will not be flighted.

 The Middle Division will be pre-flighted based on combined team handicaps.